nicholasdille/container-slides/160_gitlab_ci/220_services/exercise.md

 ## Task 2: Move the service into the job

+If the service is only required in a single job, it can be moved into the job.

-The above task forced a second container to be created for every job although only one job has used the service.
-Optimize resource usage by moving the service into the job `test-service`.
+Move the service into the job `test-service`.

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.